 Meanwhile, industrial advocate Miles Heffernan from Dismissals ‘R’ Us said sexuality discrimination is unlawful here in Australia.

 “The minute you start calling people names based on their sexual orientation, you can expect to lose your job,” he said.

-“Sexuality discrimination is unacceptable in Australian workplaces, and making fun of someone based on their sexuality qualifies as discrimination.”
+“Sexuality discrimination is unacceptable in Australian workplaces, and making fun of someone based on their sexuality qualifies as unlawful discrimination.”